Updated: Feb 4

 I train classes for a living.
-Classes about how to be a better human being, how to set and achieve goals, build better relationships and be emotionally intelligent when your life is falling apart and here’s the thing: I thought I knew what the hell I was talking about!
-I really thought I knew what it meant to overcome adversity and how to move forward positively in life.
-It’s so easy right??
+Classes about how to be a better human being, how to set and achieve goals, build better relationships and be emotionally intelligent when your life is falling apart, and here’s the thing: I thought I knew what the hell I was talking about!
+I really thought I knew what it meant to overcome adversity and move forward positively in life.
+It’s so easy, right??
 Positive attitude!!
 Gratitude and a little bit of confidence!

-But no… you can have all the intel, know all the workarounds, be ready to dish out all of the advice, but there will be times in your life where you are so blindsided by events and you can overcome one thing only to get the shit knocked out of you by another.
+But no… you can have all the intel, know all the workarounds, be ready to dish out all of the advice, but there will be times in your life where events so blindside you, and you can overcome one thing only to get the shit knocked out of you by another.
 And you never even saw this shit coming.

 2020 brought things to me that made me absolutely cringe from the advice I’d so freely given to people over the years.
 It made me realize that …